praneeth-bojanala5/realitystream/models/README.md

 [RealityStream](../)
-# ML Models
+# RealityStream ML Forecasting Models

-RealityStream merges feature and target datasets in Pandas,
-or training files can be reviewed in the CoLab's left panel by setting save_training=True.

-Our model implementations join feature and target (Y=1) data based on location IDs:
+Our model implementations join feature and target (Y=1) data based on location IDs.
-Countries, States, County FIPS, Zip Codes, Brain Voxels (for eye blinks), etc.
+Scope includes: Countries, States, County FIPS, Zip Codes, and Brain Voxels (for eye blinks).

 - [Run Models CoLab](../input/industries)
 - [Random Forests for Healthy Bees](location-forest)
 - [Random Bits Forest for Eye Blinks](random-bits-forest)

+The Run Modles colab merges feature and target datasets in Pandas.
+Training files can be reviewed by setting save_training=True.

-Select one or more models to run.
+Select one or more models, then paste the resulting yaml in the Run Models CoLab.

 ## <input type="checkbox" id="model-lr" name="model" value="lr"> Logistic Regression (lr)
 - **Type**: Linear model for binary classification (extendable to multiclass).